Awesome Prometheus Alert Rules

 What exporters and services are covered?

-Awesome Prometheus Alerts covers 92 services across 13 categories: Basic resource monitoring (Prometheus self-monitoring, Host and hardware, S.M.A.R.T Device Monitoring, IPMI, Docker containers, Blackbox, Windows Server, VMware, Proxmox VE, Netdata, eBPF, Process Exporter, Systemd); Databases (MySQL, PostgreSQL, SQL Server, Oracle Database, Patroni, PGBouncer, Redis, Memcached, MongoDB, Elasticsearch, OpenSearch, Meilisearch, Cassandra, Clickhouse, CouchDB, Solr); Message brokers (RabbitMQ, Zookeeper, Kafka, Pulsar, Nats); Proxies, load balancers and service meshes (Nginx, Apache, HaProxy, Traefik, Caddy, Envoy, Linkerd, Istio); Runtimes (PHP-FPM, JVM, Golang, Ruby, Python, Sidekiq); Data engineering (Apache Flink, Apache Spark, Hadoop); Orchestrators (Kubernetes, Nomad, Consul, Etcd, OpenStack); CI/CD (Jenkins, ArgoCD, FluxCD, GitLab CI, Spinnaker); Network and security (SpeedTest, SSL/TLS, cert-manager, Juniper, CoreDNS, Freeswitch, Hashicorp Vault, Keycloak, Cloudflare, SNMP, Cilium, WireGuard); Storage (Ceph, ZFS, OpenEBS, Minio); Cloud providers (AWS CloudWatch, Google Cloud Stackdriver, DigitalOcean, Azure); Observability (Thanos, Loki, Promtail, Cortex, Grafana Tempo, Grafana Mimir, Grafana Alloy, OpenTelemetry Collector, Jaeger); Other (APC UPS, Graph Node).
+Awesome Prometheus Alerts covers 93 services across 13 categories: Basic resource monitoring (Prometheus self-monitoring, Host and hardware, S.M.A.R.T Device Monitoring, IPMI, Docker containers, Blackbox, Windows Server, VMware, Proxmox VE, Netdata, eBPF, Process Exporter, Systemd); Databases (MySQL, PostgreSQL, SQL Server, Oracle Database, Patroni, PGBouncer, Redis, Memcached, MongoDB, Elasticsearch, OpenSearch, Meilisearch, Cassandra, Clickhouse, CouchDB, Solr); Message brokers (RabbitMQ, Zookeeper, Kafka, Pulsar, Nats); Proxies, load balancers and service meshes (Nginx, Apache, HaProxy, Traefik, Caddy, Envoy, Linkerd, Istio); Runtimes (PHP-FPM, JVM, Golang, Ruby, Python, Sidekiq); Data engineering (Apache Flink, Apache Spark, Hadoop); Orchestrators (Kubernetes, Nomad, Consul, Etcd, OpenStack); CI/CD (Jenkins, ArgoCD, FluxCD, GitLab CI, Spinnaker); Network and security (SpeedTest, SSL/TLS, cert-manager, Juniper, CoreDNS, Freeswitch, Hashicorp Vault, Keycloak, Cloudflare, SNMP, Cilium, WireGuard); Storage (Ceph, ZFS, OpenEBS, Minio); Cloud providers (AWS CloudWatch, Google Cloud Stackdriver, DigitalOcean, Azure); Observability (Thanos, Loki, Promtail, Cortex, Grafana Tempo, Grafana Mimir, Grafana Alloy, OpenTelemetry Collector, Jaeger); Other (APC UPS, Graph Node, LiteLLM).

 What is the difference between warning and critical severity?